What to do if…

 Important note

-This guide is general information for urgent first steps and is not legal, financial, or law-enforcement advice.
-Procedures and documentation requirements vary by institution and state; if you’re unsure, ask each provider’s fraud/bereavement team exactly what they need from you.
+This guide is general information for urgent first steps and is not legal, financial, tax, law-enforcement, cybersecurity, therapeutic, or professional advice.
+Procedures and documentation requirements vary by institution and state; ask each provider’s fraud or bereavement team exactly what they need from you.

 Additional Resources